 Many of us were fortunate – or unfortunate – enough to have our early lives influenced by the musical choices of our parents.
 Speaking personally, I can trace my love of slow, bridge-pickup, moody solos back to my dad’s Chris Rea CDs playing in the car as we traipsed from campsite to campsite during the summer months.
-It was him who also handed my his old tape of Axis/Bold As Love by the Jimi Hendrix Experience.
-So there’s clearly a link between the music your parents introduce you to, and the tastes and styles you naturally gravitate towards as you find your own favourites.
+It was him who also handed me his old tape of “Axis/Bold As Love” by the Jimi Hendrix Experience.
+So, there’s clearly a link between the music your parents introduce you to, and the tastes and styles you naturally gravitate towards as you find your own favourites.

 For those of you even luckier, you may have had a parent who didn’t just listen to music.
 Your folks may have actually played, performed, written or just had fun making music of their own.
 If you now play yourself, hopefully you realise how cool that actually is.
 Not everyone has creative parents, you see.

-Let’s crack on then, and look at our carefully curated list of father’s day gifts for musical dads.
+Let’s crack on then and look at our carefully curated list of father’s day gifts for musical dads.

-Boss TU-3 Chromatic Tuner
+1. Boss TU-3 Chromatic Tuner

 Hardly a controversial opinion, but an instrument in tune sounds infinitely better than one that isn’t.
 You come here for the hard facts, and we deliver.
 Jokes aside though, a tuner is almost the perfect present for someone.
 A great tuner is even better.

 Think about it.
 We’ve all received presents that, perhaps, didn’t inspire us on first opening them but, over time, grew to become well used and well loved.
 A good quality tuner pedal is the archetype of this kind of present.
 It doesn’t change your sound in any cool way, or unlock new techniques, but what it does do is put you on the right path to go forth.
 Pretty much like what a dad does.
-So there we have it.
+So, there we have it.
 Dads are, basically, tuners.
 If you can afford it, the Boss TU-3 is a superb choice that your dad will eventually hand down to you one day.
 Think of it as an investment then.

-Gibson Montana Guitar Strap
+3. Gibson Montana Guitar Strap

 Fact.
 Your dad probably owned a leather jacket when he was younger.
 Fact.
 He probably looked better in it than you would.
 Fact.
-You had a leather jacket phase yourself, but realised the previous fact to be true and abandoned it in favour of sensible Gore-Tex hiking wares.
+You had a leather jacket phase yourself but realised the previous fact to be true and abandoned it in favour of sensible Gore-Tex hiking wares.

 The simple truth is that it takes a certain type of man to pull off wearing leather, and anybody born pre-1980 had this pre-built into their very being.
 Buying your dad something like this Gibson Montana Guitar Strap tells him that you recognise his dominance over you in fashion terms, and that this is a peace offering.